 Your Influence Started Early

 As you may already know, your influence on your child’s experience started early.
-The fields of fetal psychology and epigenetics — which studies genetic expression — show us that babies begin tuning into their mothers while still in the womb.
+The fields of fetal psychology and epigenetics study genetic expression.
+It shows us that babies begin tuning into their mothers while still in the womb.
 During your pregnancy, while the umbilical cord passed along nutrients from your body to hers, your growing baby also began to gather all kinds of information about you.
-She heard what you were saying outside the womb, she picked up on your emotions throughout the pregnancy, and when you felt stressed, she felt it, too.
+She heard what you were saying outside the womb, she picked up on your emotions throughout the pregnancy.
+When you felt stressed, she felt it, too.
 It’s as though there was a second, invisible umbilical cord that allowed the baby to tune in to what was going on in your world, and to the more subtle aspects of your inner experiences.

 Feelings Are Passed to Your Child